DataTeamReston/DatabaseConsolidation-Dev/mv2adb/MV2ADB.md

 ## STEP 7: Encrypt passwords of both Source database instances, Target database, and Auth Token.
-- Encrypt to following passwords using the “mv2adb encpass” command, and save the values to a safe location (Eg: Notepad).
+- Encrypt the following passwords using the “mv2adb encpass” command, and save the values to a safe location (Eg: Notepad).
+Run the command for each password you would like to encrypt.
   - Both Source database SYS passwords.
   - ADMIN password of the Target database.
   - Auth Token.